RayhanaAkterDev/crisis-vault/@diit_6th_semester/CSE-530223 » Embedded System Programming/Chapter 1 - Introduction to Embedded System/Chapter 1 - Question Lists (ES).md

 2. ✅ *Write down the applications of embedded system.* #board_2022 #board_2020
 3. ✅ *Describe different types of embedded system briefly.* #board_2021
 4. ✅ *Explain IoT in Embedded system programming with example.* #board_2022 #board_2020
-5.
+5. Define system programming?
+Explain the components of system programming. #board_2022 #board_2020

-5. Briefly describe the design of an embedded system with example.
+6. Differentiate system software and application software. #board_2020
-6. What are the Possible Organization of an Embedded System?
+7. What is Visual Programming? #board_2020
-7. What is the Concept of embedded programming system?
+8. ✅ Write some pros and cons of visual programming. #board_2020

-8. Describe the characteristics of an embedded system.
+9. Briefly describe the design of an embedded system with example.

-9. Give an example of an embedded system and describe how it works.
+10. What are the Possible Organization of an Embedded System?
-10.
+11. What is the Concept of embedded programming system?
-11. What are the essential components of embedded system?
+12. Describe the characteristics of an embedded system.
-12. Explain real time embedded system.
+13. Give an example of an embedded system and describe how it works.11.
-13. ✅ (Define) What is Visual Programming? #board_2020
+14. What are the essential components of embedded system?

-14. ✅ Write some pros and cons of visual programming. #board_2020
+15.
-15. Compare between regular programming language and visual programming language. #board_2020
+16. Compare between regular programming language and visual programming language. #board_2020

-16. What is a visual programming language? #board_2021
+17. #board_2021
-17. List the benefits and drawbacks of visual programming language against traditional programming languages. #board_2021
+18. List the benefits and drawbacks of visual programming language against traditional programming languages. #board_2021
-18. Give a concept of Visual System Programming
+19. Give a concept of Visual System Programming
-19. Draw Visual Programming Flowchart.
+20. Draw Visual Programming Flowchart.
-20. ✅ *Define system programming?* #board_2022 #board_2021
+21.
-21. Give a concept of System Programming.
+22. Give a concept of System Programming.
-22. What is the difference between Visual Programming & System Programming?
+23. What is the difference between Visual Programming & System Programming?

 ###### Extra